-Keywords: cyber-violence, depression, anxiety, stress, adolescents

-The development of information and communication technology and the digital world had great impetus in last decades and has encouraged new forms of risky behaviors.
-These risky behaviors attract the attention of researchers and experts, as well as parents and youth.
+Keywords: cyber-violence, depression, anxiety, stress, adolescents behaviors attract the attention of researchers and experts, as well as parents and youth.
 One such behavior is cyber-violence.
 Some scholars refer to cyber-bullying as similar to traditional bullying.
 So, the cyber-bullying is often presented as a version of bullying that takes place in the digital world and is assumed to be determined by the same criteria (difference in power, frequency and intent to cause harm and inability to attack) (Olweus, 2012; Smith et al., 2008).